vanshg007/RIC_PROJECTS/README.md

 - Ask for the user's name before starting the chat.
 - Validates user input based on predefined keywords for each category.
 - Displays chat history.
+- Plus no need of large datasets instead i used daily life keywords which saves the space of the code.

 ## Installation